 But take the time to measure what works for you.
 Try mixing it up in different ways and seeing what reaction you get from your audience.

-When it comes to social media, The New Radicals were right, you get what you give.
-It's too much to hope that others will like and share your content if you're not doing the same.
+Additionally, it's too much to hope that others will like and share your content if you're not doing the same.
 Rather than expecting engagement without anything in return, try sharing and liking the content of others.

-It's also important to free yourself from the expectation of anything in return.
+Blend recommends: Free yourself from the expectation of anything in return.
 If you promote a culture of engagement, then others might do the same for you.

 Most social media platforms will provide you with engagement statistics for your posts.
 Some marketing CRMs such as HubSpot provide in-depth social media analytics reporting options to give you even greater detail.
 You can also use the HubSpot platform to manage, publish, and monitor your social media content.
 This includes functionality that automatically creates trackable URLs for you, giving you a wide range of analytics.